diegugawa/miniconda-jupyter/README.md

 ### Using Docker Jupyterhub

-1. The script `docker_jupyterhub.sh` does the following:
+The script `docker_jupyterhub.sh` does the following:

-    1. Creates an Ubuntu "bionic" docker container by default.
-But it can additionally work in other operating systems, such as CentOS, and Amazon Linux if an argument for another image is passed during the bash execution.
-    * Optional arguments: `centos:<VERSION>` , `amazonlinux:<VERSION>`, `ubuntu:<VERSION>`
-    * For example:
+1. Creates an Ubuntu "bionic" docker container, using random ports that later are provided to you once the script has finished running.
     ```bash
+    bash docker_jupyterhub.sh
+    ```
+    * If you want to use another Linux OS different than Ubuntu "bionic", you can use other arguments, such as `centos:<VERSION>` , `amazonlinux:<VERSION>`, `ubuntu:<VERSION>` and pass them as an argument.
+For example:
+    ```bash
     bash docker_jupyterhub.sh amazonlinux:2
     ````

-    2. Sources the script `source_docker.sh` doing a lot of the docker magic.

-    3. After the script above has been sourced, it runs the scripts `install_miniconda` and eventually `install_jupyterhub.sh`.
-These scripts update system packages, downloads `miniconda` and install the appropiate packages based on the file `requirements.txt` including "Jupyter Hub".
+2. During execution, it runs the scripts `source_docker.sh`, `install_miniconda` and eventually `install_jupyterhub.sh`.
+These scripts update system packages, download `miniconda` and install the appropiate packages based on the file `requirements.txt` including "Jupyter Hub".

+3. As one of the last steps, it creates 5 temporary usernames and passwords that you can use to access an multiuse environment.

-    4. Once it has downloaded all of the packages, it executes `docker exec -it` leaving you inside the container to play around.
+4. Once Jupyter Hub has been installed it executes `docker exec -it` leaving you inside the container to play around.

+* Note: The container will continue running after exiting the shell.

 ### Using docker jupyterlab

-1. The script `docker_jupyterlab.sh` does the following:
+The script `docker_jupyterlab.sh` does the following:

-    1. Creates an Ubuntu "bionic" docker container by default.
-But it can additionally work in other operating systems, such as CentOS, and Amazon Linux if an argument for another image is passed during the bash execution.
-    * Optional arguments: `centos:<VERSION>` , `amazonlinux:<VERSION>`, `ubuntu:<VERSION>`
-    * For example:
+1. Creates an Ubuntu "bionic" docker container, using random ports that later are provided to you once the script has finished running.
     ```bash
+    bash docker_jupyterlab.sh
+    ```
+    * If you want to use another Linux OS different than Ubuntu "bionic", you can use other arguments, such as `centos:<VERSION>` , `amazonlinux:<VERSION>`, `ubuntu:<VERSION>` and pass them as an argument.
+For example:
+    ```bash
     bash docker_jupyterlab.sh amazonlinux:2
     ````

-    2. Sources the script `source_docker.sh` doing a lot of the docker magic.

-    3. After the script above has been sourced, it runs the scripts `install_miniconda` and eventually `install_jupyterlab.sh`.
-This script update system packages, downloads `miniconda` and install the appropiate packages based on the file `requirements.txt`.
+2. During execution, it runs the scripts `source_docker.sh`, `install_miniconda` and eventually `install_jupyterlab.sh`.
+These scripts update system packages, download `miniconda` and install the appropiate packages based on the file `requirements.txt` including "Jupyter Lab".

+3. As one of the last steps, it creates a temporary directory as well as a random "token" that you can use to connect from the URL.

-    4. Once it has downloaded all of the packages, it executes `docker exec -it` leaving you inside the container to play around.
+4. Once Jupyter Hub has been installed it executes `docker exec -it` leaving you inside the container to play around.

+* Note: The container will continue running after exiting the shell.